ivanrazine/start/README.md

 # Start
 Every project needs a Start.
+This is mine ^_^

+In the `index.html` you will find the following:

+* Open Graph
+* Bootstrap CSS
+* Material Icons

 ## Installation